amaranth-lang/rfcs/text/0000-component-metadata.md

 ### Component metadata

 An `amaranth.lib.wiring.Component` can provide metadata about itself, represented as a JSON object.
-This metadata contains a hierarchical description of every port of its interface:
+This metadata contains a hierarchical description of every port of its interface.

+The following example defines an `AsyncSerial` component, and outputs its metadata:

 ```python3
 from amaranth import *